noirhero/the_madness/README.md

 2. Run the 'cargo run' command in the `InstallPath/server` path.
 3. After compile, make sure that the server is running on the 'localhost: 8989' port.
 4. Run `InstallPath/client/index.html` in your web browser.
+You need to give your web browser the option to access the file.
+For example, [Chrome](http://www.chrome-allow-file-access-from-file.com/).

 키보드 왼쪽, 오른쪽 키로 이동 합니다.
 (Move to the left and right keys of the keyboard.)